 Rebuilding Education In Nepal

 The April 2015 earthquake destroyed 90% of the schools in the epicentre region of Gorkha district.
 This amounts to over 500 schools that urgently need to be rebuilt.
 KarmaFlights recognises that access to education is an instrumental component needed to help earthquake-affected communities get back on their feet.
 As such, our immediate mission is to help communities by building 20 permanent earthquake-resistant schools.
 We also wish to provide new and exciting tools to engage the children in the educational process.
-Our goal is to build and stock 22 libraries and construct 2 solar-powered computer-labs and one solar-powered computer lab in the remote Gorkha villages; the first of their kind in the region.
+During the last three years we helped building and stocking 22 libraries and constructed 2-powered computer-labs and one solar-powered computer lab in the remote Gorkha villages; the first of their kind in the region.

 Rebuilding strong, safe schools is a priority, not simply as a means to ensuring that children don’t miss out on critical education.
 The village school is the foundation upon which the whole community is centered.
 If one earthquake resistant structure is standing after a natural disaster, the whole community is more resilient and able to organize and recover.

 The Himalayan region is the most seismically active region in the world.
 Nepal will continue to suffer earthquakes, and must prepare for this inevitability.
 With your support, KarmaFlights can continue to build resilience into communities, helping avoid great loss of life and suffering in the future.